 If you are looking for Montessori toilet learning pants, we have recommendations for you!
-This list includes both 100% cotton as well as organic cotton training pants for toilet-learning toddlers.
+This list includes 100% cotton and organic cotton training pants for toilet-learning toddlers.

 Phase 1 of Montessori toilet learning includes using cloth diapers, so your baby is aware of eliminating, and informing and involving your baby during diaper changes.

 Phase 2 of Montessori toilet learning for toddlers begins when your child is around 12-months-old and walking.
 During Phase 2 of toilet learning, cloth training pants are worn and your child is given opportunities to use a small potty or toilet.
 For a brief explanation of the Montessori toilet learning process, see Sarah Moudry's book Toilet Awareness.